-Central Park’s Great Lawn began its existence not as a place to exercise or relax, but as a symbol of crippling poverty during the Great Depression.
 Since the late 1930s, the Great Lawn has been home to softball games, sunbathing and picnics, making it one of New York City’s most beloved outdoor spaces.
+But it began its existence not as a place to exercise or relax, but as a symbol of crippling poverty.

 Before the Hooverville or Great Lawn existed, the area north of Belvedere Castle was occupied by one of Central Park’s two massive reservoirs.
 In combination with the current Jacqueline Kennedy Onassis Reservoir, the rectangular Lower Reservoir formed a crucial part of the Old Croton Aqueduct system, which was the primary water source for New York City from 1842 to 1890.